microsoft/ApplicationInsights-SDK-Labs/WCF/readme.md

  - If you're using the Manage NuGet Packages GUI, remember to include prerelease packages.
 - Instrument your WCF service using one of the two following methods:
   - Mark your service class with the `[ServiceTelemetry]` attribute
-  - Add the `<serviceTelemetry/>` service behavior through configuration to your service
+  - Add the `<serviceTelemetry/>` service behavior through configuration to your service.
+By default, this behavior will be added to the unnamed `<serviceBehavior>` element when the NuGet package is added to the project.
 - Add [the Instrumentation Key of your Application Insights resource](https://azure.microsoft.com/documentation/articles/app-insights-create-new-resource/) to ApplicationInsights.config
   - Or you can also provide the instrumentation key [through code or web config](https://azure.microsoft.com/documentation/articles/app-insights-api-custom-events-metrics/#ikey).
 - That's it!